mindspore-ai/docs/docs/mindinsight/docs/source_en/performance_profiling_gpu.md

 Figure 4 shows the statistical analysis results of operator category time consumption, including the following contents:

-- You can filter operator types through the filter to see the iteration time curve for the operator of a specified type.
-(The time shown here is the average time for the execution of different operator types.)
+- You can filter operator types through the filter to see the iteration time curve for the operator of a specified type (The time shown here is the average time for the execution of different operator types).
 - You can use the `operator/kernel` switcher to switch the dimensions.
 The operator dimension displays information about various types of GPU operators (including the time consumption of various types of CPU operators in heterogeneous cases), while the kernel dimension displays information about the GPU kernel.

 ![profiler_dynamic_detail_op_type_table.png](./images/profiler_dynamic_detail_op_type_table.png)